-- a) Any competitor who has been found to have walked, ridden (any form of transportation) or practiced on the marked route at any time during the fourteen (14) twenty-eight (28) days preceding the event, will be precluded from participation or subsequently excluded Refer SSR 351 g) (iii) and SSR 351 i) (iv). - b) The foregoing, however, does not apply to legitimate participation in a MSA sanctioned event, which may have crossed or used roads forming part of the event's course within the last twenty-eight (28) fourteen (14) days. - c) All actions / decisions in this respect will be adjudicated by the Clerk of the Course of the upcoming National event. - d) Walking the start (first 300 meters or the start maze first 2 turns whichever is furthest) of a Cross Country event is permitted. - e) Should a competitor be requested to assist with the marking of the route, the penalty will not be enforced, provided this competitor has completed two (2) full days of route assistance, however written permission from the Clerk of the Course and the Organisers / Promoters will need to be submitted to MSA prior to the event.
+- a) Any competitor who has been found to have walked, ridden (any form of transportation) or practiced on the marked route at any time during the twenty-eight (28) days preceding the event, will be precluded from participation or subsequently excluded Refer SSR 351 g) (iii) and SSR 351 i) (iv). - b) The foregoing, however, does not apply to legitimate participation in a MSA sanctioned event, which may have crossed or used roads forming part of the event's course within the last twentyeight (28) days. - c) All actions / decisions in this respect will be adjudicated by the Clerk of the Course of the upcoming National event. - d) Walking the start (first 300 meters or the start maze whichever is furthest) of a Cross Country event is permitted. - e) Should a competitor be requested to assist with the marking of the route, the penalty will not be enforced, provided this competitor has completed two (2) full days of route assistance, however written permission from the Clerk of the Course and the Organisers / Promoters will need to be submitted to MSA prior to the event.